Zhi-704/ERL/README.md

 # ERL

-Implementation of DQN and a standard genetic algorithm to test on the RL environment of Tetris.
+Implementation of DQN and a standard genetic algorithm to test the RL environment of Tetris.

 TO DO:
 Heuristic function
 ERL framework by Khadka and Turner (2018)
 SAC-discrete